 Recall that a groupoid is a small category in which every morphism has an inverse.
 An \emph{inductive groupoid} is a groupoid that also has the structure of a meet semilattice, and satisfies some natural axioms positing that the two structures are compatible~\cite[Section 4.1]{Lawson:98}.
 In this alternative setting, a coarse group has the structure of an inductive groupoid, where $A$ as above is seen as a morphism $U \to V$.

 The two approaches to coarse groups are equivalent.
 Each coarse group as developed above can be first-order defined in an inductive groupoid satisfying appropriate additional axioms, and vice versa.
 It is clear that an inductive groupoid can be defined in the coarse group.
 Conversely, suppose we are given an inductive groupoid~$L$.
 If $A \in LC(U) $ and $B \in RC(V)$, letting $W= U \wedge V$, we can define The axioms above up to Axiom~\ref{axiom products of left and right cosets}, but with the exception of Axiom~\ref{axiom disjointness of cosets}, turn into the usual axioms for inductive groupoids OG1-OG3 as in~\cite[Section 4.1]{Lawson:98}.
 Conversely, formulating appropriate additional axioms for $L$, one can obtain all the axioms we provide.
-For some detail see \cite[Part~1]{LogicBlog:20}. \end{remark} \begin{remark} As an instructive example of an inductive groupoid we consider the oligomorphic group~$G= \Aut(\mathbb Q, <)$.
+For some details see \cite[Part~1]{LogicBlog:20}. \end{remark} \begin{example} As an instructive example of an inductive groupoid we consider the oligomorphic group~$G= \Aut(\mathbb Q, <)$.